Corona/Covid-19 and the education at the Department of Biology

 Based on the situation with Covid-19, Lund University and the Faculty of Science have set up rules and recommendations for teaching during the pandemic.

-During the spring semester 2021 students on course given at the Department of Biology are allowed on campus for practical compulsory course components (primarily lab- and field work, and this includes necessary laboratory/field work for degree projects), and to access information, references and technical resources needed for examination.
+During the spring semester and summer 2021 (until August 29) students on courses given at the Department of Biology are allowed on campus for practical compulsory course components (primarily lab- and field work, and this includes necessary laboratory/field work for degree projects), and to access information, references and technical resources needed for examination.

 In special cases, if you are taking courses at the Department of Biology and have problems studying at home because of an unstable internet connection or other reasons, contact your study advisor (Lotta Persmark or Tina Ledje) and we will try to arrange a place to study for you.
 However, no group work is allowed on campus!